What sort of things can Career Services help me with?

 I’m worried about inadvertently plagiarizing others’ work, and just confused about plagiarism in general.
 Can you help me?

 No need to worry, but you should take it seriously; plagiarism is serious business.
-But knowledge is the vaccine that will inoculate you against the Plagiarism Virus – you can get your blood tested for the antibodies and everything!*.
-This knowledge is acquired by watching a video and doing some reading.
-And truly, once you understand the basic premise of academic integrity – namely, giving credit to the author(s) of any information / paper / fact that is not your own and which you are using in your own work – you’ll find that most questions answer themselves.
+But Knowledge is the vaccine that will inoculate you against the Plagiarism Virus – you can get your blood tested for the antibodies and everything!*.
+This knowledge is acquired by watching a video, listening to a podcast, or doing some reading.
+And then there's a quiz to show yourself and us that you have really understood the material.
+But once you understand the basic premise of academic integrity – namely, giving credit to the author(s) of any information / paper / fact that is not your own and which you are using in your own work – you’ll find that most questions answer themselves.
 Put another way, if you didn’t write it, you better cite it!
-That said, if you do find that you have questions, or something isn’t clear, do not hesitate to contact me at email@example.com and we’ll get you all sorted out.
+That said, if you do find that you have questions, or something isn’t clear, do not hesitate to contact us at firstname.lastname@example.org and we’ll get you all sorted out.

 *Not actually true.